 Rosemary

 People often drink rosemary tea to soothe indigestion, constipation, and bloating.
-Adding a few stalks of fresh rosemary to your water can give you some of the same digestive benefits.
+It also has a protective effect against cancer and lead toxicity and is helpful for those with anxiety [source].
+Adding a few stalks of fresh rosemary to your water can give you some of these health benefits.

 Flavor combinations: